JuliusJauga/fp_julius/README.md

 ### Lab3 comments

 Implemented loading and saving state from a file.
+Example of batch querying workflow is in src/lab3_example.txt.

 ### Persistence commands